 (a) Yes.
 But only when a TTSGP compact, or portion thereof, is retroceded, reassumed, terminated, or expires, and the Secretary is required to transfer control of the compacted program to the Secretary of the Interior for continued service to the affected Tribe.
 For these cases, the property must be for a PSFA that the Secretary of the Interior would normally perform or undertake.
 Under such circumstances, the Secretary of Interior shall have the option to take title to any item of property purchased with funds provided under a TTSGP compact or funding agreement:

-(1) Whose title has been transferred to a Tribe or Intertribal consortium;
+(1) Whose title has been transferred to a Tribe;

 (2) That is still in use in the program; and

-(3) That has a current fair market value, less the cost of improvements borne by the Tribe or Intertribal consortium, in excess of $5,000.
+(3) That has a current fair market value, less the cost of improvements borne by the Tribe, in excess of $5,000.

-(b) If property referred to in paragraph (a) of this section is shared between one or more ongoing portions of the compact and the Secretary wishes to use such property in the retroceded or reassumed program, the Secretary and the Tribe or Intertribal consortium using such property shall negotiate an acceptable arrangement for continued sharing of such property and for the retention or transfer of title.
+(b) If property referred to in paragraph (a) of this section is shared between one or more ongoing portions of the compact and the Secretary wishes to use such property in the retroceded or reassumed program, the Secretary and the Tribe using such property shall negotiate an acceptable arrangement for continued sharing of such property and for the retention or transfer of title.

 USDOT Excess Property